8-day Sydney to Melbourne inland drive

 Pick up a rental car this morning and motor southwest.
 Less than a two-hour drive from Sydney, the Southern Highlands is known for its picturesque villages, green fields, antiques shops and small wineries.
 Families with small children should stop at the NSW Rail Museum in Thirlmere.
 Continue to Bowral.
 Cricket fans will want to explore the Bradman Museum on Jude Street which contains a vast collection of memorabilia associated with Sir Donald Bradman, Australia’s most famous batsman – the museum overlooks the oval where The Don began his career.

 After lunch, drive out to the well-preserved 19th-century village of Berrima – the historic Courthouse Museum and Berrima Gaol are both worth visiting.
 If you are feeling adventurous, continue north to Wombeyan Caves.
 These popular limestone caves are located on the southern fringe of the Kanangra-Boyd National Park.
-Fitzroy Falls, another beauty spot, is closer to Bowral and also means that you can stop off at much-loved Burrawang Village Hotel on the return leg.
+Fitzroy Falls, another beauty spot, is closer to Bowral and also means that you can stop off at the much-loved Burrawang Village Hotel on the return leg.
 The pub serves robust country fare and a good selection of beers, ales and wines – and there are rooms upstairs if you'd like to settle in for the night.
-If you're after something a bit more upscale, book in advance for dinner at Biota Dining (open for lunch and dinner from Thursday to Monday).
-Their innovative multi-course menus feature locally sourced produce, seafood and meats that will take your tastebuds on a culinary adventure.
+If you're after something a bit more upscale, book dinner at Onesta Cucina and enjoy their scrumptious Italian fare.

 Day 3: Bowral to Canberra